INTERSTATE INITIATIVE 2024

 quotes from the article

-"Prove me wrong, but the cost of keeping one soldier with all the attendant weapons, housing and logistical support could provide ten jobs domestically.
+"Prove me wrong, but the cost of keeping one soldier with all the attendant weapons, housing and logistical support, could provide ten jobs domestically.
 Take all those paper tigers at the Pentagon coasting to their 20-year retirement and put them to work pushing wheelbarrows. "

 I was a notorious "staycationer" for thirty years in Florida, although my spirit belonged to the mountains.